Back to All Events

 • Solid State Books 600 H Street Northeast Washington, DC, 20002 United States (map)

-Come help us welcome local author Natalie Jacobsen, and celebrate the publication of Ghost Train!
+Come on by to help us welcome local author Natalie Jacobsen to Solid State Books, celebrating the publication of her new book, Ghost Train!

 “With lyrical prose that evokes the mystique of 19th-century Kyoto, this meticulously researched narrative weaves together historical authenticity with the ethereal allure of ‘yokai’ folklore."